 (Ibid., pp. 276-77; the emphases and notes are mine.)

 I believe that the Bible should be regarded in much the same way that Jaynes regards the Odyssey: as “an odyssey toward subjective identity,” and away from the mentality associated with what Jaynes calls the “bicameral mind.”
 The Bible is the story—ironically, a story told in the largely unconscious language of myth and cryptic symbol—of the movement away from an unconscious, cryptically symbolic, deceptive, mythical mode of thought, and toward a more conscious, clear, honest, conceptual mode of thought.
 Just like the Odyssey, the Bible should, to use Jaynes’ words, be thought of as “a kind of drive toward consciousness.”
 It is using esoteric and mythical language to express the authors’ unconscious yearning to finally get free of that entire esotericist way of communicating and thinking—so that they could gain the ability to become more conscious.

 Jaynes writes that in the Odyssey, the “muses” seemed to be “narratizing their own downfall, their own fading away into subjective thought, and celebrating the rise of a new mentality that will overwhelm the very act of their song.”
 And I am arguing that the “angels” that inspired the writing of the Bible were doing precisely the same thing (whether one chooses to regard these “angels” as relatively literal or purely metaphorical).
-That is what makes it imperative that Christians be willing to relinquish their own “song”—the Bible—by no longer regarding it as an authoritative religious writing; because I believe the ultimate purpose of the Bible is to get Christians to do exactly that.
+That is what makes it imperative that Christians and Jews be willing to relinquish their own “song”—the Bible—by no longer regarding it as an authoritative religious writing; because I believe the ultimate purpose of the Bible has been to urge Christians and Jews to do exactly that.

 In John 16:25 Jesus says,